cs01/gdbgui/README.rst

 Authors
 -------
-``gdbgui`` would not be possible without the work of several amazing open source libraries
+``gdbgui`` is primarily authored by Chad Smith, but would not be possible without `contributions from the community <https://github.com/cs01/gdbgui/graphs/contributors>`_ and several amazing open source libraries.

 JavaScript